Pride (comics): The Wilder family

 Geoffrey and Catherine Wilder ("the Thieves") are Alex Wilder's parents.
 They are crime bosses who posed as businesspeople.
 They handled illegal drug trade, gambling and robbery in Los Angeles.
 For this, these two established strong and powerful connections throughout Los Angeles, a reason the Pride is able to frame their kids for kidnap and murder.
 Geoffrey had led the entire Pride.
 Geoffrey originally appeared as a stern and demeaning man, who had forbidden his son from playing online roleplaying games.
 His cool persona is often distinguished, meaning other characters can detect his attitude, as evidenced when Nico is able to identify a 1985 version of Geoffrey.
 When the Gibborim had called them to the first meeting, Geoffrey and Catherine had been on the run from the cops, after a fresh robbery, where it was revealed that Geoffrey and Catherine had eloped, defying Catherine's mother's wishes.
-Originally appearing as average parents, it is shown the two can also have short tempers; when one of the Pride's agents informed Geoffrey that their children had run away, Geoffrey carried a dagger to Alex's room; Catherine later shot the same agent in the knee.

-Geoffrey Wilder returns, after a group unintentionally brings a 1985 version of him back from his time.
-He was later defeated and returned to his time with his memory wiped by Nico.